The Treasure of the Sierra Madre: Story within a story: Lacaud’s narrative of an incident in the Viva Nuestro Rey Cristo Uprising

 In a remote region of western Mexico, a passenger train stops to pick up mail at a small station.
-At nightfall, twenty mestizos, dressed in peasant garb, silently board the train with prepaid tickets.

-The second-class carriages are crowded with working class families with children; the first-class Pullman cars carry tourists, officials and merchants.
-A small detachment of federal troopers occupies another car.
-The mestizos, wrapped in ponchos, take up positions in the standing room only cars.
-When the train reaches full speed, someone cries “Viva Nuestro Rey Cristo!
-(Long live our King Jesus!).
-At this signal, the mestizos withdraw concealed firearms and begin shooting at the occupants: men, women and children are indiscriminately slaughtered.
-The soldiers, caught by surprise, are shot down before they can retrieve their rifles.
-With the passengers subdued, the looting begins.
+At nightfall, twenty mestizos, dressed in peasant garb, board the train.
+When the train reaches full speed the mestizos begin shooting at the occupants: men, women and children are indiscriminately slaughtered.

-Despair and madness prevail among the survivors, as they are stripped of their possessions.
 Stopping the train, the bandits and their 200 confederates waiting along the tracks, carry away the loot before setting all the carriages on fire.
 The trains’ engineer, though mortally wounded, escapes with the locomotive to the nearby depot.
 A rescue train is sent and the outlaws are driven away.
 The federal military forces in the adjoining states are mobilized to pursue the perpetrators.
 Two Catholic priests are apprehended and admit to directing the attack on the train.
 The bandits, or rebels, as the case may be, are poor and politically ignorant agrarians who perform these deeds in struggle between the Catholic Church and the government of Mexico.

-The federal troopers who comprise the rural military units are 80% Indios and 20% rest Mestizos.
-Led by junior officers, the detachments are deployed to track down and liquidate the 200 or more participants in the train assault.

-The military modus operandi consists of making sweeps through remote villages for transient peasants.
-The luckless men are detained and questioned as to their residence and their clothing is searched.
-If contraband is found that does not match their social status or gender, they are assumed to be bandits.
-(In the post-Mexican Revolution period of the 1920s, possession of a firearm is not grounds for suspicion, as the peasant soldiers in the conflict retained their rifles after the fighting.)
-The detainees are automatically assumed to be desperados, guilt of capital crimes.
-They are immediately put to death by the soldiers, after digging their own graves.